erbloo/capsule_lstm_epic/README.md

 PRCurvesExtractor class is used for Precision, Recall and PRcurves calculations.

 ## Add prediction results
-All precition results that formatted in object_prediction proto are added to extractor by |AddObjPreds|.
+Precition results that formatted in object_prediction proto are sorted and added to extractor by |AddObjPreds|.

 ### Sorting
 Prediction results are sorted firstly by timestamps and then confidence scores using function |GetSortedIndexesByTimestampAndMergedScores|.